FantasyPvP/kand_smp/src/main/java/fantasypvp/kand_smp/items/items.md

 # Nether Sets / Items:

 ## Blazing Halo
-    - crafted with 8 blaze rods in a circle.
+    - crafted with 8 blaze rods in a circle and 1 nether star in the centre
+    - cancels all fire damage

 ## True Netherite Set
     - Netherite gear upgraded with nether stars at a smithing table